LambdaTest/documentation/docs/deep-dive-into-hyperexecute-yaml.md

 - **enabled (boolean):** Set to true to activate the optimization, and false to maintain the default behavior.

 - **ttlHours (integer):** Specifies the Time-To-Live (TTL) for the uploaded code.
-Users can control the duration for which the optimized upload remains active, with valid values ranging from 1 hour to 60 days.
+Users can control the duration for which the optimized upload remains active, with valid values ranging from 1 hour to 1440 hours.

 When you pass the `differentialUpload` flag, it ensures that whenever you upload the **same codebase a second time with less than 75% changes, only the modified or new parts are fetched**.
 The rest is mapped to the previously uploaded version of the codebase.
 This approach is beneficial in scenarios where network issues or a large codebase contribute to slow upload times.